Self-care

 Psychological

-This domain focuses on emotional health and well-being, understanding of stressors, coping with feelings and your unique understanding of your mental well-being.
+This domain focuses on emotional health and well-being, understanding stressors, coping with feelings and your unique understanding of your mental well-being.

 • Do you manage your emotions and moods as you like?